JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R2D29: Monday, May 7, 2018
+**Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.

 ## R2D28: Sunday, May 6, 2018
 **Progress:** Created my first auto-hotkey script (.ahk file).
 Sweet!
 `;f4 and alt f4 switch